If, when and how to tell that you want to end the marriage

 I’ve written this page specifically to give divorce advice for men.
 If you, like many men, find it difficult to know how to handle all the drama and the emotions that come with the ending of your marriage, I really hope to be able to help you along a bit.

-On this particular page I'm going to assume that you are the one wanting to end your marriage.
+For the purpose of this article, I’m going to assume that you are the one wanting to end your marriage.

 Knowing how to actually end your marriage is really hard to figure out – rightly so, I think.
 I’ve anticipated some of the questions you might have asked me if you’d come to see me for counselling, so I hope I can help you out here.

 I’m guessing that you’re probably already having a hard time and dreading the road ahead.
 Ending a marriage or partnership is a painful step to take.
 It’s unlikely to matter much how long you’ve actually been together.

 How to tell your partner that you want a divorce is a little more manageable if you come prepared.
 Relationship guidance is seldom included in information on divorce for men, so stick with me… I’ll talk you through how you can deliver the bad news in the best possible way under the circumstances.

 First of all, of course, you need to be absolutely sure before uttering the word divorce.
 I know it sound obvious – but you know… in the heat of the moment…

-If you have any doubt at all, I'd strongly suggest that you consider relationship counselling, marriage guidance counselling or my Stay or Walk Away Relationship Test.
-Particularly if you have children, you'll want to know that you've done all you possibly can to save the marriage.
+If you have any doubt at all, I’d strongly suggest that you consider relationship counselling, marriage guidance counselling or my Marriage Compatibility Test.
+Particularly if you have children, you’ll want to know that you’ve done all you possibly can to save the marriage.

 More often a wife will contact me to ask for counselling.
-Men are more likely to come as a very last resort (but this isn't always the case, though).
+In general, men are more likely to come as a very last resort (but this isn’t always the case, though).

 However, a well-trained and experienced couple counsellor will know how to help you personally, and your marriage, even if your partner won’t come with you for counselling.